CODER-41/Events-Planner/README.md

 ### 4. Event Booking & Management
 - **Detailed Booking Form**: Users can specify:
-  - Event Type (with an "Other" option for custom types)
+  - Event Type (with an "Other" option for custom types, max 200 characters)
-  - Event Date & Location
+  - Event Date & Location (future dates only, no same-day bookings)
   - Number of Attendees
-  - Budget
+  - Budget (in KES)
-  - Contact Information
+  - Contact Phone Number
-  - Special Requirements
+  - Event Details & Special Requirements
 - **Booking Status**: After booking, the status is set to "Agent will be in touch soon," keeping the user informed.
-- **Booking Deletion**: Users can cancel/delete their bookings directly from the dashboard.
+- **Booking Deletion**: Users can cancel/delete their bookings directly from the dashboard (with confirmation modal).
+- **View Booking**: Modal to view booking details (no editing capability).
-- **Confirmation Modals**: The app uses a series of well-designed modals to confirm actions like successful bookings and deletions.
+- **Confirmation Modals**: The app uses well-designed modals to confirm actions like successful bookings, deletions, and account removal.

 ## 🛠️ Tech Stack

-- **Frontend**: React.js
+- **Frontend**: React.js (v19.2.0)
 - **Styling**: CSS (with custom properties, Flexbox, and Grid)
-- **Routing**: React Router
+- **Routing**: React Router DOM (v7.9.4)
 - **API Server**: `json-server` for mock backend and data persistence.
+- **Icons**: React Icons (v5.5.0) and Font Awesome
 - **APIs**:
   - OpenWeatherMap API for weather data.
   - TomTom API for traffic data.
+- **Additional Libraries**: Axios for HTTP requests, Concurrently for running multiple scripts.

 ## ⚙️ Getting Started